licx11/LLMs4Influenza/README.md

 # LLM

-Tian Zhou, Peisong Niu, Xue Wang, Liang Sun, Rong Jin, "One Fits All: Power General Time Series Analysis by Pretrained LM,", NeurIPS, 2023. [[paper](https://arxiv.org/abs/2302.11939)]
+Name

 ## Influenza Forecasting

 ## Get Start

 - Install Python>=3.8, PyTorch 1.8.1.
-- Download data.
-You can obtain from (https://www.nature.com/articles/s41467-021-23440-1).
+- Download the data from (https://www.nature.com/articles/s41467-021-23440-1).
 - We use a single Tesla T4  GPU.
-- Train the model.
-We provide the experiment scripts of all benchmarks under the folder `./scripts`.
-You can reproduce the experiment results by:
+- We only provide the scripts related to the open-source dataset, which are located in the ./scripts folder.
+- To train the model and reproduce the experiment results, you can run the following command:

 ```bash
 bash ./scripts/flucdc_north.sh